mdlacasse/Owl/README.md

 plan.solve('maxIncome', options=options)
 ```
 Dollar amounts are in k\$ and ratios in percentage.
-The output can be seen using the following command that displays plot of the property in time.
+The output can be seen using the following commands that display plots of the various variables in time.
 ```python
 plan.showNetIncome()
 plan.showGrossIncome()